 What place does a ruler or leader have in making sure that the country he rules is not overrun by evil?
 In recent years we have had fools who have tried to tell us that leaders don't need to have character.
 We should only be concerned with their political decisions.
 To expect actual moral character from them is too much.
 Their personal lives are their own business.
-If they decide to commit adultery on their wives with an intern in their office (while working for us) - that is their own business.
+If they decide to commit adultery on their wives , t hat is their own business.
 Nothing could be further from the truth!

 When the king sits on a throne of justice - he will "disperse all evil with his eyes."
 The word used here for disperse is wonderful.
-It is the Hebrew word for sifting - and it spoke of how one would sift wheat by separating the good wheat from the chaff.
+It is the Hebrew word for sifting.
+It spoke of how one would sift wheat by separating the good wheat from the chaff.
 As one would sift like this - they would keep what is good, while breaking off the worthless chaff so that it could be discarded.
-The king has discernment and sees what God considers good and wise - as well as what God identifies as useless and worthless.
+The king was to have discernment and see what God considers good and wise - as well as what God identifies as useless and worthless.
 In the end, the sifting allows him to get rid of evil.
 This, the proverb tells us, he does with his eyes.

 When a king has evil pass before his eyes and he does not judge it or deal with it - wickedness will abound in his nation.
 But when a king makes it clear that he disapproves evil, there will be great blessing in the nation.
 Too often a bribe closes the eyes of the king.
 An official who is important and who has influence will cause him to blind his own eyes - or cast them down instead of staring wickedness in the face and condemning it.
 The godly king knows that if he does not deal with ALL EVIL alike - disapproving it and looking with disdain upon it - evil will grow and bring great problems to his kingdom.

-One of the things that is destroying our nation is a lack of this kind of leader in our government.
+One of the things eventually destroys nations is a lack of these kind of leaders in the government.
 We have these odd things called "ethics panels" in our government.
 They were originally put into place to bring a proper disapproval to those who act outside godly, law-abiding ethics.
 But now they are used to wink at fellow party-members who disregard the law - and to crucify those of opposite parties who don't.
 There is no righteous standard any longer - just a flaunting of the law - and a vigilante status toward destroying opponents who make their mistakes while out of power.
 Both parties do it - and it is an affront to the laws of our land.
-What we truly need are men and women of integrity who will once again sit in seats of justice.
-They will help disperse and sift out evil in our land.
-May God raise them up soon - before justice in our land is just an afterthought.
+What we truly need are men and women of integrity who will once again sit in the seat of justice in our land .
+We need those who will look evil in the eye and make sure that evil will not find a place in our nation.
+The first ones they should look in the eye every day is the one looking back at them in the mirror.
+They need to see justice and righteousness prevail in their own hearts and lives.
+Then they will be able to disperse and sift out evil in our land.
+May two things happen so this will be the case.
+First may we demand such things of our own hearts and minds.
+Then second, may we demand such leaders once again from both parties.
+Whatever we do we must do quickly - before justice in our land is just an afterthought.